Skip to main content

 • As blocks pass, the index rises with the applicable borrow rate.

-• At repayment, the ratio BLI_now / BLI_entry shows the exact interest multiplier to apply on the original principal.
+• At repayment, the ratio BLI_now / BLI_entry shows the exact interest multiplier to apply to the original principal.

 • There are three separate Borrower Liquidity Indexes because each leverage tier (1×, 2×, 3×) has a different interest rate.
 To track interest accurately for each borrower type, a dedicated index is maintained per tier, ensuring precise repayment calculations.